internetdrew/portfolio-v3/src/collections/tutorials/react-express-starter.md

 cd react-express && mkdir client server
 ```

-Once we have this, we can create out application with clear separation.
+Once we have this, we can create our application with clear separation.
 First, we'll create the React-based front-end of our application.

 ## Creating the Client